-Business support is growing for phasing down HFCs.
-98 The Consumer Goods Forum, a global network of over 400 retailers, manufacturers, and service providers from over 70 countries, has pledged that its members will begin phasing out HFCs by 2015.
-99 Other industry groups support reducing HFCs under the Montreal Protocol, including the Air-Conditioning, Heating and Refrigeration Institute, 100 the European Fluorocarbon Technical Committee, 101 and Refrigerants, Naturally!
-102 The Alliance for Responsible Atmospheric Policy, whose 48 members include Trane, Whirlpool, Sub-Zero, and Mitsubishi, also supports a global phasedown of high-GWP refrigerants.
-103 On 15 October 2015, 16 U.S. and multinational companies made a variety of pledges to phase down and replace HFCs and to commercialize alternatives.
-104
+Business support is growing for phasing down HFCs.109 The Consumer Goods Forum (CGF), a global network of over 400 retailers, manufacturers, and service providers from over 70 countries, pledged to begin phasing down HFCs by 2015.
+110 The Forum is now discussing "how best to drive scale-up beyond 2015, including the possibility of a new resolution."
+111 Other industry groups support reducing HFCs under the Montreal Protocol, including the Air-Conditioning, Heating and Refrigeration Institute; 112 the European Fluorocarbon Technical Committee; 113 and Refrigerants, Naturally!.
+114 The Alliance for Responsible Atmospheric Policy, whose nearly 100 members include Trane, Whirlpool, Sub-Zero, and Mitsubishi, also supports a global phasedown of high-GWP refrigerants.
+115 On 15 October 2015, sixteen U.S. and multinational companies made a variety of pledges to phase down and replace HFCs and to commercialize alternatives.
+116

 Individual companies across the value chain are developing and implementing alternative refrigerants.
-DuPont endorses the HFC phasedown under the Montreal Protocol, 105 and DuPont and Honeywell, both manufacturers of HFCs, are actively developing lower GWP alternative refrigerants and have several currently being commercialized, 106 as discussed in Section 5 above.
-The Climate and Clean Air Coalition has produced a series of case studies demonstrating HFC alternatives developed and utilized by supermarket industry leaders, including Carrefour, H-E-B, and Supermercado.
-107
+117 The CCAC has produced a series of case studies demonstrating HFC alternatives developed and utilized by supermarket industry leaders, including Carrefour, H-E-B, and Supermercado.
+118

-On the retailer and point-of-sale side, the companies in Refrigerants, Naturally!, including Coca-Cola, PepsiCo, Red Bull, and Unilever, are taking action to eliminate the use of HFCs within their respective companies.
-108 Coca-Cola began using HFC-free insulation for new beverage vending equipment, which reduced direct HFC emissions by 75%, identified a feasible natural refrigerant, and pledged to eliminate HFCs in all new equipment by 2015.
-109 PepsiCo, Red Bull, Unilever, and Carrefour started installing a substantial amount of natural refrigerant point-of-sale equipment.
-110 Individual companies in the Consumer Goods Forum, including Wal-Mart, Nestlé, Sobeys, Supervalu, and Tesco are purchasing alternative refrigerant equipment, converting existing equipment, and improving efficiency while reducing leakage.
-111 Whirlpool announced that it will convert all foam blowing agents in from the current HFC-245fa (AR5 GWP{100-yr} = 858)112 to HFC-123zd(E) (GWP{100-yr} = ~1)113 in the manufacture of refrigerators and freezers sold in North America, a reported reduction in GWP of 99.9%, by the end of 2014.
-114 Table 3 summarizes several of these measures.
+On the retailer and point-of-sale side, the companies in Refrigerants, Naturally!, which includes Coca-Cola, PepsiCo, Red Bull, and Unilever, are taking action to eliminate the use of HFCs within their respective companies.
+119 Coca-Cola began using HFC-free insulation for new beverage vending equipment, which reduced direct HFC emissions by 75%, identified a feasible natural refrigerant, and pledged to eliminate HFCs in all new equipment by 2015.
+120 PepsiCo, Red Bull, Unilever, and Carrefour started installing a substantial amount of natural refrigerant point-of-sale equipment.
+121 Individual companies in the CGF, including Wal-Mart, Nestlé, Sobeys, Supervalu, and Tesco are purchasing alternative refrigerant equipment, converting existing equipment, and improving efficiency while reducing leakage.
+122 In 2014 Whirlpool converted all foam blowing agents used in the manufacture of refrigerators and freezers sold in North America from HFC-245fa (AR5 GWP ${100-yr}$ = 858) 123 to HFC-123zd(E) (GWP ${100-yr}$ = ~1), 124 a reported reduction in GWP of 99.9%.
+125 See Table 3 for a summary of several of these measures.

-Table 3: Examples of corporate reductions of high-GWP HFCs
+Table 3: Examples of corporate reductions of high-GWP HFCs126